The 6 best card machines for small businesses

 We are a team of writers, experimenters and researchers providing you with the best advice with zero bias or partiality.This article was co-authored by:

-When it comes to driving sales, a credit card machine takes the hassle out of payment processing, making a real difference to your business and giving you a fighting chance to compete in today’s increasingly cashless society.
+When it comes to driving sales, a credit card machine takes the hassle out of payment processing, making a real difference to your business and giving you the best possible chance in today’s increasingly cashless society.

-In the time of Covid-19, investing in a card machine is one of the ways that you can help slow the spread of the disease.
-This is because it helps to reduce any contact that you may have when handling change, and it's easier to accept payments as a social distance.
+What's more, in the time of Covid-19, investing in a card machine is one way to help keep you and your customers safe.
+This is because it helps to reduce any contact that you may have when handling change, and it's easy to accept card payments at a social distance.

 While traditional card machines are associated with banks and merchant account providers, mobile card machines are supplied by independent businesses that tend to provide all-in-one payment taking solutions that include:

 - Point of sale equipment

 So which is the best option for small businesses?